-Welcome to the second summer school Practicing Resilience – Preparing for Recovery which will take place in Šibenik, Croatia, from June 30 until July 9, 2023, organized by the Catholic University of Croatia in strong partnership with the Nanovic Institute of the University of Notre Dame from the United States, the Ukrainian Catholic University from Ukraine, and the Catholic Universities Partnership.
+Welcome to the third summer school Practicing Resilience – Preparing for Recovery which will take place in Šibenik, Croatia, from June 27 until July 7, 2024, organized by the Catholic University of Croatia in strong partnership with the Nanovic Institute of the University of Notre Dame from the United States, the Ukrainian Catholic University from Ukraine, and the Catholic Universities Partnership.

 The idea of the Summer School Practicing Resilience – Preparing for Recovery was born in the community of the Catholic Universities Partnership as a sign of solidarity, friendship, and support for the Ukrainian people affected by the destruction of war.
 The main themes of the summer school are related to resilience and post-war recovery, which can encourage a spirit of community.
 One of the most important human abilities is the ability to successfully deal with a major life accident.
 This summer school is an opportunity to strengthen this ability and pass it on to others.
 War is one of the greatest tests of human resilience, especially when it lasts for a long time and resilience becomes necessary for longer periods.
 At the same time, it should be kept in mind that sooner or later the war ends and the challenge of rebuilding the war-torn country comes.